 Museu da Marinha (Maritime Museum)

-Given Portugal’s seafaring history, the Maritime Museum in Belém is an essential visit for anyone interested in the Age of Discoveries.
-The collection includes original navigational instruments, detailed ship models spanning six centuries, royal barges, and maps that changed the world’s understanding of geography.
-The highlight is the collection of royal barges in the adjacent pavilion, including the ornate 18th-century ceremonial barge used by the Portuguese royal family.
+Given Portugal’s seafaring history, the Maritime Museum in Belém rewards visitors with serious interest in the Age of Discoveries.
+The collection includes original navigational instruments, detailed ship models spanning six centuries, royal barges, and maps that reshaped the world’s understanding of geography.
+The highlight is the ornate 18th-century ceremonial barge used by the Portuguese royal family, displayed in the adjacent pavilion.

 Practical: Open Tuesday to Sunday, 10am–6pm (May–September) or 10am–5pm (October–April).
 Admission €6.50.
 Located in the west wing of the Jerónimos Monastery.
 Allow 1–2 hours.